Dragan Džajić: International career

 Džajić participated in the 1974 FIFA World Cup, which was held in West Germany.
 He played in Yugoslavia's opening championship game draw with world champions Brazil and scored one goal in a record victory of 9–0 against Zaire.
 After passing the second stage of the championship, Yugoslavia didn't repeat the results of their opening games.
-They lost three games in a row, and had to return home.
+They lost three games in a row and had to return home.

 Administrative

 Džajić retired as a player in 1978, at the age of 32.
 Right away, he began performing a role as Red Star's technical director.
 In his first season in the new administrative role, the club reached the UEFA Cup final.
 Džajić became the main decision-maker within the club when it comes to transfer policy.

-In 1998, Džajić became the club's president – a position he resigned from in 2004 due to health issues.
+In 1998, Džajić became the club's president—a position he resigned from in 2004 due to health issues.

 Corruption allegations and presidential abolition

-On 31 January 2011, the trial started in which Džajić was charged of fraud perpetrated during the sale of players from Red Star Belgrade during Džajić's time as the president of the club, specifically Nemanja Vidić.
+On 31 January 2011, the trial started in which Džajić was charged with fraud perpetrated during the sale of players from Red Star Belgrade during Džajić's time as the president of the club, specifically Nemanja Vidić.
 Džajić pleaded not guilty.
 The charges against Nemanja Vidić were dropped.
 Nemanja Vidić also denied all accusations against Dragan Džajić.

-On 16 November 2012, Tomislav Nikolić, the President of Serbia, signed an exempt from criminal liability of all charges.
+On 16 November 2012, Tomislav Nikolić, the President of Serbia, signed an exemption from criminal liability for all charges.
 This abolition ended all legal proceedings against Džajić.

 Return to Red Star and re-election as president in 2012

 It was stated by local Serbian newspapers at the beginning of December 2011 that Džajić would return to the administration of Red Star, as it was believed that Džajić was the only one who could get Red Star back on track.
 However, nothing came of this.
-Džajić spoke to Blic (tabloid daily newspaper in Serbia) after the board meeting, saying: "I spoke with people from the club, the desire to return was not disputed, I wanted to help, because everything that I previously experienced with the club cannot be forgotten.
+Džajić spoke to Blic (tabloid daily newspaper in Serbia) after the board meeting, saying, "I spoke with people from the club, the desire to return was not disputed, I wanted to help, because everything that I previously experienced with the club cannot be forgotten.
 I followed, listened to and read what happened at the meeting, I wanted to come back but nothing happened and life goes on.
 I remain available and in this case I can only wish Red Star better days."